Home

 Historian: Phillip Zerbo (pzerbo)

-"Bathtub Gin" is one of Phish’s most distinctive songs.
-Drawing together many diverse influences, it marries a composition by Trey to the unique lyrics of his old friend Susannah Goodman.
-Page’s opening piano part quotes heavily from George Gershwin’s “Rhapsody in Blue,” as do his fills later in the song.
-Fishman’s beat is unique among Phish songs, and gives the “Gin” jam much of its character.
+“Bathtub Gin” is one of Phish’s most distinctive songs.
+Drawing together diverse influences, it marries a composition by Trey to the unique lyrics of his old friend Susannah Goodman.
+Page’s opening piano part quotes heavily from George Gershwin’sRhapsody in Blue,” as do his fills later in the song.
+Fish’s beat is unique among Phish songs, and gives the “Gin” jam much of its character.
 The slow, loping feel of this song forces Trey and Page to play less frantically, leading to more interesting, contemplative offerings.
 The presence of such a strong central theme also provides a springboard for Trey’s solos, much as a poet often chooses to write according to a form instead of in free verse.

-Watch Bathtub Gin on YouTube "Bathtub Gin" – 10/31/89, Plainfield, VT
+Watch Bathtub Gin on YouTube “Bathtub Gin” – 10/31/89, Plainfield, VT.

-It was 1995 that solidified “Gin’s” place among songs like “Tweezer” and “You Enjoy Myself ” on the top shelf of improvisational vehicles.
-“Gin” had great moments in November (see 11/24/95), but in December it carved a deep notch at the table.
-The 12/5/95 UMass version quickly left the limping tub jam in favor of hard rock and roll, followed by tight, syncopated interaction between Mike, Page and Fishman.
-12/5/95 was great, but this was only a warm-up for 12/29/95.
+It was late ‘95 that solidified “Gin’s” place on the top shelf of Phish’s improvisational vehicles.
+11/9/95 Atlanta, 11/24/95 Pittsburgh, and 12/5/95 UMass versions all deserve attention, but in the end were mere warm ups for 12/29/95.
 On this night in Worcester, Phish jumped into an earth-shattering “Bathtub.”
-Clocking in at over twenty-three minutes, the jam got harder, faster and more grating, until the fluid segue through the chorus of The Who’s “Real Me.”
-After a pounding ride through that song, the music that emerged slowed, more “Gin” was poured, returning to the main “Bathtub” theme.
+Clocking in at over twenty-three minutes, the jam got harder, faster and more grating, until the fluid segue through the chorus of The Who’s “The Real Me” and back into “Gin.”
 This Gin and Tonic essential is better known as “The Real Gin.”

-“Bathtub Gin” also made an appearance at Big Cypress during The Show.
+The Riverport “Gin” poured on 7/29/98 is often noted as the best of the amazing “Gin” year of ‘98, preserved on LivePhish 17.
+‘99 kept the pressure on, with excellent versions to be found on 7/26/99 and 12/2/99.
+Of course, it would have been unseemly to not have a glass of “Gin” during The Show at Big Cypress.
 This version ranks among the most delicious ever, as Page, Mike and Trey scatted along with their instruments for most of the jam, draining the bottle, then passing the mints before turning on the television lights for “Heavy Things.”
-The Big Cypress version propelled “Gin” into “Phish 2000!”
-Some components of the Phish world slowed and sputtered on the way to the hiatus; “Bathtub Gin” didn’t get the memo, and hurdled toward interstellar space.
-6/28/00 anchored an outstanding first set, and a few days later (7/3/00) “Gin” caught the attention of the thunder and lightening gods.
-The tour closing 10/7/00 “Gin” electrified Shoreline with a thrilling jam of pure energy.
+6/28/00 GSAC anchored an outstanding first set, and the tour – and Phish 1.0 – closing 10/7/00 “Gin” electrified Shoreline with a thrilling jam of pure energy.

-Watch Bathtub Gin on YouTube "Bathtub Gin" – 10/30/10, Atlantic City, NJ
+Watch Bathtub Gin on YouTube “Bathtub Gin” – 7/11/14, New York, NY.
+Video by LazyLightning55a.

 Don’t forget, you can’t fill up the “Bathtub” without The Hose.
 However, when enjoying “Gin,” please do so responsibly.

-Albums: Lawn Boy, Hampton Comes Alive, Live Phish 08, Live Phish 17, Live Phish 19, Hampton/Winston-Salem '97
+Albums: Lawn Boy, Hampton Comes Alive, Live Phish 08, Live Phish 17, Live Phish 19, Hampton/Winston-Salem '97, Ventura, The Clifford Ball, Live Phish Downloads 6-20-1995, Amsterdam

 Lyrics: